-The Faculty will provide a 50% wage subsidy, up to a maximum of $5000, to University of Toronto units hiring an ASIP student for a four-month summer work term.
+The Faculty will provide a 50% wage subsidy, up to a maximum of $5000, to University of Toronto units hiring an ASIP student for a work term.

 Wage Subsidy Details & Eligibility

-- 50% wage subsidy, up to a maximum of $5000, for hiring an ASIP student for a four-month summer work term
+- 50% wage subsidy, up to a maximum of $5000, for hiring an ASIP student for a work term.

-- Students must be enrolled in the ASIP stream of their program of study and be registered in the ASIP Internship Course, INT200H1.
+- Students must be enrolled in the ASIP stream of their program of study and be registered in an ASIP Internship Course.